-"Making Next to Forest" examined the balanced ecology and economy of living and making next to a vast natural resource in Hokkaido, Japan.
+"Making Next to Forest" taught by Toshiko Mori, examined the balanced ecology and economy of living and making next to a vast natural resource in Hokkaido, Japan.

 The Graduate School of Design educates leaders in design, research, and scholarship to make a resilient, just, and beautiful world.